The Agent Factory Thesis

 Three terms get used a lot in this thesis.
 They are not interchangeable.

 The Agent Factory is the process.
-It is the spec-driven, human-supervised, Claude-Code-powered method by which AI Workers are designed, manufactured, and deployed.
+It is the spec-driven, human-supervised, agent-tool-powered method (Claude Code/OpenCode) by which AI Workers are designed, manufactured, and deployed.
 The Agent Factory is what you learn to operate.
 It is not a product you buy — it is a practice you adopt.

 AI Workers are the workforce.
 They are the role-based agents inside the AI-Native Company — the ones that get hired, assigned, rostered, and retired.
 In the book, they are called Digital FTEs or Digital Workers.
-The delegate and the manager are permanent staff.
-The runtime engines are the skills the workforce runs on, not staff themselves.
+The delegate and Paperclip are permanent fixtures of the company; AI Workers are the workforce hired and retired through them.
+The runtime engines are what the workforce runs on, not staff themselves.

 A note on what follows.
 This thesis distinguishes between architectural invariants and reference implementations.
 An invariant is a structural requirement that stays true across every version of the system — regardless of which specific product happens to realize it.
+Think of it as a rule that never changes, no matter what.
+It's a structural requirement that must always be true for the system to work.
 A reference implementation is the concrete product used in 2026 to realize one.
+This is the specific product being used right now to fulfill that rule.
+It's today's best choice, but it can be swapped out tomorrow.
 When a product is named in the pages below, the invariant is the thesis; the product is this year's best fit.
 The building stands even when the furniture changes.
 Some architectural boundaries — the separation of control plane from execution plane, for example — are themselves invariants, even when the specific providers that realize them change every year.

 📚 Teaching Aid